-The University of Kansas Health System - Great Bend Campus contracts with The Midland Group to assist eligible patients with no health insurance to secure medical coverage.
+The University of Kansas Health System - Great Bend Campus contracts with Elevate to assist eligible patients with no health insurance to secure medical coverage.
 There is no charge to the patient.
 This is a free service provided by the hospital.

 Collections and payment policy

 Each time a patient is admitted inpatient or outpatient, a new account is started.
 This means you can have multiple accounts with us at any given time.

 Once services have been rendered to the patient, that hospital files a claim with the insurance company.
 After insurance has paid their portion, the patient will receive a statement for the remaining balance.
 You are responsible for any remaining balance your insurance company does not cover.

 We do not turn anyone away for not having insurance.
 However; services received will be the patient’s responsibility.
 Payment arrangements should be made prior to the date of service.